WHAT IS AN ‘OLD-STYLE’ SIAMESE?

 There is no definition of what makes old-style Siamese or what doesn't.
 Mostly people refer to a cat as old-style if it is not 'showy', but even so, every Siamese should meet the standard of points that has remained almost unchanged for over half a century.
 An old-style cat does not mean a pet quality cat.

 The ears should not be horizontal, nor should they be upright, but should be placed on the head with the lower edge continuing the diagonal line of the jaw.
+(This is often referred to as following the line of the wedge.)
 The eyes should not be slitted, but should have the correct oriental almond shape that displays their beautiful eye-colour.
 Early standards described the cat as having 'large ears', but how large is large?
 The standard does not say, and sometimes that is taken to mean 'the larger the better'.

 The original description was a comparison to contemporary domestic and show cats, which around 1900 was basically any long-haired cat -- all these had small neat ears.
 In comparison to domestic cats the Siamese also had very lithe and svelte bodies: they came from a hot country and had much shorter, flatter coats than other breeds in this country, and carried considerably less body fat, not requiring it to keep warm.